amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 Alice uses macOS.
 For her, the root directory is the slash character `/`.
 Every absolute file path will start with `/`.

-The absolute file path to a cool file on her desktop would be: `/Users/alice/Desktop/CoolStuff/qckitty.gif` That path will always lead to that file, no matter where she's working from (her current working directory).
+The absolute file path to a file on Alice's desktop would look something like: `/Users/alice/Desktop/CoolStuff/qckitty.gif` That path will always lead to that particular file, no matter where she's working from (her current working directory).

 > ## Root Directories on Windows vs Mac/Linux
 >